 Now that we’ve established some clear best practices, let’s make sure you’re asking the right questions.

-The types of questions you'll ask in any survey can vary according to the goals of the survey and even according to business type.
+The types of engagement survey questions you'll ask vary according to the goals of the survey and even according to business type.
 However, there are several common questions you can consider as a template.

 You need to consider what exactly you’re measuring, such as employee satisfaction, engagement, growth, or company culture.